kmccormack136/IPC_whitepaper/katrinaWhitepaper.md

 .z.pc:{del[;x]each t}
 ```

-The function '.u.del' accepts two input parameters: x, the handle to the now closed subscriber and .u.t, a global list of all tables defined in the tickerplant.
+The function `.u.del` accepts two input parameters: x, the handle to the now closed subscriber and .u.t, a global list of all tables defined in the tickerplant.
 This function will remove the handle from the subscription list for each of these tables.
-In this example, if the single rdb subscribing to the process is killed, .u.w will be empty.
+In this example, if the single rdb subscribing to the process is killed, `.u.w` will be empty.

 ```q
 q).u.w